2020 European Men's Handball Championship qualification: Ranking of third-placed teams

 The four highest ranked third-placed teams from the groups directly qualify for the tournament.
 Matches against the fourth placed teams in each group will be discarded.

 Ranking of fourth-placed teams

 The three lowest ranked fourth-placed teams not selected as hosts of 2022 European Men's Handball Championship will play in its Relegation round.

+EHF Euro Cup

+For the first time ever, the EHF Euro Cup was played.
+The inaugural edition was between the 2020 co-hosts, Sweden, Austria and Norway, plus the champions of the 2018 Handball Euro, Spain.
+The first champions were Spain.